Nishika-git/Mini-Project/README.md

 # Mini-Project-1
-This is my Mini Project based on Photography website interface using HTML &amp; CSS.
+This is a Photography website interface using HTML &amp; CSS.